Queensland Country Heelers: History

 From the 1970s through to the 1990s, the Queensland Country team played regular City-Country matches against Brisbane sides that were generally stronger.
 Queensland Country was admitted to the second division of the Wallaby Trophy in the 1970s, before that competition ended.
 The team also put up spirited performances against touring international sides, including South Africa and England, and managed to record occasional wins over Brisbane Sub-Districts and NSW Country in the 1980s and 1990s.

 The Heelers name was adopted in 2000 for the start of the Australian Rugby Shield competition, which Queensland Country won in the inaugural season, defeating Perth on full-time in a semi-final in Perth, and coming from 16–17 down against NSW Country to score in the final minutes to win the final at Sydney Stadium by 23-17.

 Following the suspension of the Australian Rugby Shield after nine seasons at the end of 2008, the focus of the Queensland Country Heelers returned to annual City-Country fixtures and, in particular, to the "Battle of the Borders" Cup.
 The Heelers won the cup in 2013 for only the second time in seven years, defeating NSW Country 21–20 in the match played as the curtain raiser for the Combined Country versus British and Irish Lions tour match at Hunter Stadium in Newcastle.

-From 2019, the team plays on National Rugby Championship Division 2.